-While marketed for the extreme birdwatchers amongst us, the Steiner Safari Binocular is an exceptional pair of safari binoculars for clear and bright wildlife viewing.
-Steiner invested a great deal of time into their prism technology in order to optimize the colors and details you’d expect to see on a bird’s plumage, which in turn vividly reveals the most minute details of any animal you’re watching.
+These binoculars are marketed toward the birdwatchers amongst us.
+The Steiner Safari Binocular is an exceptional pair of binoculars for birding with clear and bright wildlife viewing.
+Steiner invested a lot of time into their prism technology to optimize the colors and details you’d expect to see on a bird’s plumage, vividly revealing the most minute details of any animal you’re watching.

-With a 42mm objective lens diameter, these also provide ample brightness for low-light situations.
+A 42mm objective lens diameter also provides ample brightness for low-light situations.
 While we would be interested to see a model with increased magnification, the waterproofing, rugged rubber armoring, and fog-proofing collectively help propel these binoculars into our list of top safari binoculars.
+I loved how these feel in hand yet remain compact enough for travel.

 These binoculars are slightly heavier for their small size, however.
-So, if you’re planning on viewing through them for hours at a time, it may be wise to look into lighter options.
+So, if you’re planning on viewing them for hours at a time, it may be wise to look into lighter options.
 Weight aside, these are a solid choice for a pair of travel/safari binoculars without the steep cost of high-grade binoculars.

 Leupold Bx-1 McKenzie 12×50

 As we slowly creep upwards in price and quality, we have the Leupold Bx-1.
 These safari binoculars are built with extreme magnification in low-light situations in mind and are at the very cusp of what we would recommend for handheld safari binoculars.

 With a 12x magnification value, this pair can bring even the farthest animals into sharp focus.
 This holds true even when they’re in shade or darkness, thanks to the 50mm objective lens diameter.
 Remember, however, that 12x is right around the point where any handshaking will be highlighted greatly and can potentially interfere with your viewing.